hashicorp/design-system/website/docs/components/form/primitives/partials/code/component-api.md

     The `id` attribute of the element is automatically generated.
   </C.Property>
   <C.Property @name="<[F].Control>" @type="yielded component">
     It is a very simple container that yields its content.
-It is used to forward the "base" control inside the "field" control wrapper.
+It is used to forward the “base” control inside the “field” control wrapper.
 The `Control` yielded component exposes two hashed arguments:
   </C.Property>
   <C.Property @name="[C].id" @type="string">
-    returns the unique "id" attribute for the control element (generated automatically, unless provided using the `@id` argument described above).
+    Returns the unique `id` attribute for the control element (generated automatically, unless provided using the `@id` argument described above).
   </C.Property>
   <C.Property @name="[C].ariaDescribedBy" @type="string">
-    returns the "aria-describedby" attribute for the control element (generated automatically, based on the presence of the `HelperText` an/or the `Error` elements in the field, plus the optional `@extraAriaDescribedBy` argument described above).
+    Returns the `aria-describedby` attribute for the control element (generated automatically, based on the presence of the `HelperText` an/or the `Error` elements in the field, plus the optional `@extraAriaDescribedBy` argument described above).
   </C.Property>
   <C.Property @name="<[F].Error>" @type="yielded component">
-    A container that yields its content inside the "error" block.
+    A container that yields its content inside the “error” block.
 The content can be a simple string, or a more complex/structured one (in which case it inherits the text style).
 For details about its API check the `Form::Error` component.
     <br/><br/>
     The `id` attribute of the `Error` element is automatically generated.
   </C.Property>